riccardosarro/ctf-writeups/2024/openecsc/lifequiz/WRITEUP.md

 Sounds like a plan, right?
 The only issue is the way sessions are handled in PHP, **sessions in PHP are locked**, so we cannot have the same session run two (or more) files at the same time.

-**Locks** are a way to prevent **race conditions**, which is what we would like to exploit, they .
+**Locks** are a way to prevent **race conditions**, which is what we would like to exploit.
 What will happen is that if we have two requests with the **same session**, the first one will "*acquire the lock*", the second request will wait until the lock is "*released*", that is when the first request is finished.
 Exactly what we don't want.

 After many hours trying to get other ideas, even excluding the race condition itself, which lead me to many rabbit holes, I dropped by the [cookie attack session of Hacktricks](https://book.hacktricks.xyz/pentesting-web/hacking-with-cookies#extra-vulnerable-cookies-checks):